 Couple weeks ago I received a letter from our sponsored child, Samuel.
-He said his favorite story of the Bible was Noah's Ark (side-note: I love that Compassion puts their Child Development Centers in a church, A Church!).
+He said his favorite story of the Bible was Noah's Ark (

 He then asked what my (our?) favorite Bible story would be.
 Huh.
 Why had I never thought of that as a child?
 At least I don't remember having a favorite as a child or now.
 Caden received a kids Bible for his baby dedication on the 3rd.
 As I was reading the first page to Caden (don't usually get past the first page before Caden decides to go fast through the other pages, he delights in turning pages), the Genesis text jumped out, "In six days God made everything".
 Everything hey?
 The complexity of humans, all animals, land masses, oceans, galaxies, EVERYTHING.
 This was suddenly beyond comprehension to me.
 To add to this interesting thought, I was watching the Oasis channel one day (all documentaries on nature/science), the show was about how scientists/researchers study animals or insects, then try to recreate them.
 Some were studying insects - roaches and centidepes can move at amazing speeds, partly because of the number of legs and partly because of the angles/direction of their limbs.
 Then the univs would try to recreate using robotics, each time they did, they could come close, but there was always a way the insect was better.
 Or one car company studied a type of fish and realized even tho it was a box shape, the fish was very aerodynamic and efficient with energy, so they used the fish body shape in creating their car.